 [Adventure] The Quest for the Nanorien Stones (1982) Jim Gallagher & Steve Morrison (Mayfair Games) Levels 7 – 10 In the OSR we have a tendency to look to the past for guidance.
-The entire movement is centred around the idea that there were qualities in the olden games that the modern, more codified versions have failed to capture.
-With that comes a certain veneration for the modules of yesteryear: Caverns of Thracia, Expedition … More [Old Shit] The Quest for the Nanorien Stones (AD&D 3pp); The Iacton Cruze of adventures
+The bulk of the movement is centered around the idea that there were qualities in the olden games that the modern, slicker, … More [Old Shit] The Quest for the Nanorien Stones (AD&D 3pp); The Iacton Cruze of adventures

-As God of the Sun, Amun-Re sails his mighty barge across the heavens of Nut, arising in the East and disappearing in the West each day.
+[Campaign Setting] Nile Empire – War in Heliopolis (2002) Fred Jandt & John.
+R. Phythyon.
+Jr. (Avalanche Press LTD) Summary: Egyptian History Text + Marvel’s Thor As God of the Sun, Amun-Re sails his mighty barge across the heavens of Nut, arising in the East and disappearing in the West each day.
 At night, he … More PrinceofNothingReviews: Nile Empire – War in Heliopolis (d20 3pp); A History of Ancient Egypt meets Thor #332

-Oh James Raggi.
+[Adventure] Fuck for Satan (2013) James Raggi IV (Lamentations of the Flame Princess) Levels 1-2 Oh James Raggi.
 You had everyone going there for a second.
 The God that Crawls was nice, had some good ideas and was playable.
 Better then Any Man was a magnificently executed historical weird adventure.
 You were showing signs of improvement.
 Everyone … More PrinceofNothingReviews: Fuck for Satan (Lotfp); A literal farce

-Man, reviewing Avalanche d20-stuff is depressing.
-All for One (and One for All long official title for a 64 page supplement) was short but just long enough to do what it needed to do but had some weird thematic inconsistencies and niggling issues with equipment, Aztecs was far too short for what it set out to do … More PrinceofNothingReviews: Black Flag – Piracy in the Carribean (d20 3pp); The skeletal structure of a really great game.
+[Campaign Setting] Black Flag (2002) Mike Benninghof & John R. Phythyon (Avalanche Press LTD) Man, reviewing Avalanche d20-stuff is depressing.
+All for One (and One for All long official title for a 64 page supplement) was short but just long enough to do what it needed to do but had some weird thematic inconsistencies and niggling … More PrinceofNothingReviews: Black Flag – Piracy in the Carribean (d20 3pp); The skeletal structure of a really great game.

-It is the reviewing blitzkrieg season, where we must advance quickly through the catalogue towards Elf-Moscow before the winds of winter bring us low and force upon us a hasty retreat.
+[Adventure] The Monolith from Beyond Time and Space (2012) James Raggi IV (Lamentations of the Flame Princess) Levels 0 – infinity It is the reviewing blitzkrieg season, where we must advance quickly through the catalog towards Elf-Moscow before the winds of winter bring us low and force upon us a hasty retreat.
 Monolith from Beyond … More [Review] The Monolith from Beyond Time and Space (Loftp); Your weapons, you will not need them

-My brief trip into 2e Land has galvanized my thirst for exploration, thus I have set out on a quest to find more good 2e (sssssshhhh, I know Return to the Tomb of Horrors exists).
+[Adventure] A Darkness Gathering (1998) Bruce R. Cordell (TSR) Levels 7 – 9 My brief trip into 2e Land has galvanized my thirst for exploration, thus I have set out on a quest to find more good 2e (sssssshhhh, I know Return to the Tomb of Horrors exists).
 I began my expedition in a region … More [Review] A Darkness Gathering(2e); An inauspicious beginning

-Cruff: Additional rules so specialised or baroque that they serve no real purpose except to fill page space.
+[Sourcebook] The Illithiad (1998) Bruce R. Cordell (TSR) Cruff: Additional rules so specialised or baroque that they serve no real purpose except to fill page space.
 Alternative term: Cruft.
 Flunch: Rules which simulate genre conventions in a fashion so poorly-concieved that they make you want to hide under the couch.
 Alternative term: Flinchers. – Some … More [Review] The Illithiad; Mind Flayer the Brain-eatening

-In reviewing the body of RPGdom, sometimes one is blessed.
+[Campaign Setting] Mechamorphosis (2004) Lyse Kapp & Rob Vaughn (Fantasy Flight Games) Summary: Transformers + Autism In reviewing the body of RPGdom, sometimes one is blessed.
 One discovers a work that is sleek, elegant, beautiful, poetic and unique.
-Sometimes by merely perusing its pages one’s own home game is improved, no matter how slightly, forevermore.
-They whisper that beyond the grey nothingness wherein lie the merely mediocre or terrible games (Arrows … More PrinceofNothingReviews: Mechamorphosis; A joyless descent into the worst excesses of the d20 system.
+Sometimes by merely perusing its pages one’s own home game is improved, no matter how slightly, forevermore. … More PrinceofNothingReviews: Mechamorphosis; A joyless descent into the worst excesses of the d20 system.

-Spellslinger is the 4th instalment in the line of Horizon supplements by Fantasy Flight games for the d20 system.
+[Campaign Setting] Spellslinger (2004) Kevin Wilson (Fantasy Flight Games) Summary: Deadlands – serial numbers Spellslinger is the 4th installment in the line of Horizon supplements by Fantasy Flight games for the d20 system.
 As stated in my previous reviews, each supplement straddles the line between mini-campaign setting and mod, complete with its own classes, some … More PrinceofNothingReviews: Spellslinger